Mvwestbury/AncientGenomicsWorkshop25/README.md

 #Print as PDF
 dev.copy2pdf(file="Spottedmap_PCA_PH.pdf")
 ```

+**Rerun the PCa but using the results from the the different base call methods and reference genomes*

 ### Pairwise distances/phylogenetic trees (NJ)
 Here we will build an unrooted neighbour joining phylogenetic tree from the distance matrix (.ibsMat) output with the above command.
 This runs quickly so you can run it yourself